 Do you sometimes find it hard to stop going over and over things in your mind?
 Worrying about what might have happened or will happen?
-Falling into the same patterns of thinking and obsessing over past mistakes or wrong doings even though you know it’s no good for you?
+Falling into the same patterns of thinking.
+Obsessing over past mistakes or wrong doings even though you know it’s no good for you?

-You’re not on your own; overthinking is pretty common and one that can see you experiencing lack of sleep and tiredness as a consequence.
-However, it’s a relatively manageable habit if experienced every so often.
-However, if overthinking is something of a regular occurrence it can take its toll on you leading to fatigue, poor productivity, mental health and relationship breakdown to list but a few.
+You’re not on your own.
+Overthinking is pretty common and one that can see you experiencing lack of sleep and tiredness as a consequence.
+It’s a relatively manageable habit if experienced every so often.
+However, if overthinking is something of a regular occurrence it can take its toll on you.
+Leading to fatigue, poor productivity, mental health and relationship breakdown to list but a few.

-Don’t despair though, the toxic habit of overthinking can be overcome and there are lots of different strategies to help you achieve this.
+Don’t despair though, the toxic habit of overthinking can be overcome.
+There are many different strategies to help you achieve this.
 One but strategy is to equip yourself with the practice of mindfulness.
 Once you’ve grasped it, it can feel like you’ve taken on a superpower – especially when tackling overthinking!

 So what is mindfulness?

-Mindfulness has its roots in Buddhism and is basically the ability to focus your chosen attention upon the present moment and not be distracted by your thoughts, but instead merely acknowledge and accept them.
+Mindfulness has its roots in Buddhism.
+It is basically the ability to focus your chosen attention upon the present moment.
+While not allowing yourself to be distracted by your thoughts, but instead merely acknowledge and accept them.
 In a nutshell, you become an observer of what goes on within you and what goes on outside of you.

 You are not your overthinking thoughts!

-With all the overthinking that occurs within our head and the impact it has on your body, it is easy to think that you are your thoughts, but you’re not.
-All that is happening at such times is that you have become attached to the thoughts and ideas generated by the thinking part of your brain that it has caused you to believe so.
-The fact that you notice conversation and chat within your head, whether pleasurable or painful, demonstrates that you’re separate from your thoughts, or you wouldn’t have noticed it in the first place!
-The problem is that when we experience overthinking we tend to get lost in our thoughts; thoughts that aren’t in ‘real time’.
+With all the overthinking that occurs within our head.
+Along with the impact it can have on your body, it is easy to think they are hard to overcome.
+Yet, all that is happening is that you have become attached to the thoughts and ideas generated by the thinking part of your brain.
+The fact that you notice conversation and chat within your head, whether pleasurable or painful, demonstrates that you’re aware.
+Aware that you are separate from your thoughts.
+If you weren’t, you wouldn’t have noticed!

 When our attention is on worrisome thoughts of the future, or like in the example above, of the past, we forgo the experience that is occurring in the present moment!
 Have you ever driven a car and then wondered how you got yourself to your destination?
 Another good example of not living in the present moment!